N03407344/ELSpring2018/doc/Readme.md

-Initial Progress Report of the Project
+80% Milestone Progress Report of the Project